officialrajdeepsingh/awesome-nextjs/README.md

 - [Flex Search](https://github.com/nextapps-de/flexsearch) - Next-Generation full-text search library for Browser and Node.js.
 - [Orama](https://docs.oramasearch.com/) - Orama is a powerful full-text search engine that works both on client and server.
 - [Algolia](https://www.algolia.com) - Enable search infrastructure with real-time results for websites and mobile applications.
+- [Meilisearch](https://www.meilisearch.com) - The Meilisearch is a lightning-fast search API that seamlessly integrates with any framework, website, and workflow.

 ## Nextjs based Template